-As you’re nearing that due date and analysing every tiny moment of pain or change, you might become fixated on the signs you’re going into labour.
+As you’re nearing that due date and analysing every tiny moment of pain or change, you might become fixated on the early signs you’re going into labour.
 Your little one is about to pop out any day now, so knowing the signals is important.
-Some will be *painfully* obvious, whereas others might be a surprise.
+Some will be *painfully* obvious for many women, whereas others might be surprising early signs.
+If you’re scared of calling a false alarm and calling the midwife immediately, especially if it’s your first baby, these early signs of labour can help you feel a bit more prepared.

 Your body is loosening and relaxing to get ready to push this baby out.
 With this comes a release of your bowels, how fun!
 The last few weeks before labour you might experience more diarrhea which is definitely annoying, but a normal sign to (begrudgingly) welcome.